KAUST-Academy/introduction-to-python/README.md

 # Introduction to Python

 Course materials for introductory workshops on Python targeting data scientists and AI practioners.
+Participants are encouraged to download and install one of the Python distributions from [Anaconda](https://anaconda.org/), either the full [Anaconda](https://www.anaconda.com/products/distribution) distribution or the [Miniconda](https://docs.conda.io/en/latest/miniconda.html) distribution.

 ## Core data science libraries